 In Sweden a successful academic career requires you to apply for research funding.
 If you don’t get funding, they say, it’s difficult to do research.
 You end up teaching too much and you have no money to buy books or to travel.
 The pecking order of prestige is determined by who can get what grant.
-Big researchers have big grants.
+Big professors have big grants.

 And yet, I’ve decided not to apply for any money.
 First of all, I like teaching.
 It is only once you are forced to explain something to someone else that you actually understand it.
 Not teaching, I would lose this opportunity.
 Secondly, my research is extraordinarily cheap.
 All I need is a computer with an internet connection, and I have that already.
 I also have about a million books.
 The additional books I need I can get as pdfs or buy with my own money.
-And as for travel, I can’t do much of that anyway, not now when I stopped flying.

 And frankly, I don’t think much social science research deserves funding anyway.
 The research just isn’t important or interesting enough.
 Most of it is esoteric nonsense and self-indulgent self-promotion.
 No one outside of the universities care, and for good reason.
 I include my own research here.
 Give my money to cancer research!